USDA-FSEPRU/FS19C-commensal-Ecoli/02b_Methods.md

 | EHEC and EPEC plasmids | espC | not detected in `gene_presence_absence.csv` |
 | EHEC and EPEC plasmids | bfp (bundle forming pili) | not detected in `gene_presence_absence.csv` |
 | NA | hlyE and hlyE_2 (hemolysin E) | yes, only these don't have hlyE: 19, 21-24, 38, 39, 42, 43, 46, 49, 50, 70, 76, 80, 81, 91, 92, Ecoli_Nissle1917.
 Only 79 is stx-negative|

 * **Need to ask Vijay if hlyE is an important hemolysin since Ecoli_K12_MG1655 has it.**
 * Down to one isolate that is doesn't have any of the virulence genes from above: #79.

-4. Created script Leehly_virulence_gene_search.R to automate finding isolates that don't possess LEE and hemolysin genes.
+4. (8Apr2021) Created script `Leehly_virulence_gene_search.R` to automate finding isolates that don't possess LEE and hemolysin genes.
 Create heatmap to quickly visualize results.

+5. (8Apr2021) Why was ler not detected in roary?
+Not present in `gene_presence_absence.csv`.
+Which ler gene sequence to be reference?
+Do a parallel blast search?
+Need to ask SciNet crew how to do this on Ceres.

 5. Screen for bacteriocins, microcins
 * What are the genes for bacteriocins, microcins?